 Is your head exploding with options?

 Don’t worry!
 My recommendation is to start at box speed and normal processing and learn what works and doesn’t work with your particular lenses and your usual scenes.
 I DO NOT recommend starting out by under-rating these films as many influencers will encourage.
-These films simply are not a one-size-fits all solution.
+These films are not simply one-size-fits all solutions.
 They’re not meant to be.
 They’re SUPPOSED to be personally tailored.
 Just doing whatever you’re told to do with them is negating the entire point.

 Another important thing to keep in mind, which I’ve talked about but maybe not explicitly enough, is not to confuse quantity and quality of light.

 Just because a scene has a lower QUANTITY of light and necessitates a higher ISO, this does not mean that you can ignore the QUALITY of the light just because you are shooting at 1600 or 6400.
 I see so many available light portraits at high ISO’s with shadows on faces or other important elements of the scene.
 I think photographers forget this because in 100 and 400 ISO conditions which are often sunlit, one needn’t pay a lot of attention to the quality of light in order to return acceptable photos.
 A shadow on a face may not turn into a grainy mess in the same way it does at 6400.
 In fact, I find that the less and less light you shoot in, the more critical the quality of that light becomes.
 And maybe this is one of the main reasons that shooting in these conditions is so challenging.

 Notice in all these photos, both in this and the 1600 blog, regardless of how dark/black the surrounded area, highlights are generally on the faces.
 The inclination with candid portraits sometimes is to squeeze the shutter release during the peak of action.
 But with available light photography, not only must you consider the peak of action but also, this moment has to agree with where the light falls on your subject.